razorcd/data-engineering-training/final-project/README.md

 Github updates the dataset to the last hour.
 Details: https://www.gharchive.org/

+Github receives ~100k events every hour.
+Events like `Push`, `PullRequest`, `Fork`, etc. To monitor the business is performing well we defined the following KPIs to be visible in realtime.

+KPIs:
+- Total GitHub events stored.
+- Events per hour and by type.
+- Percentage of each event type.
+- Most frequently used words in commits.

+These KPIs were also chosen as an example for designing a data pipeline with frequent updates.

+GitHub releases a new Event archive every hour.
+Our system also pulls data every hour, 15min after Github release.
+Our visualization dashboard will be up to date.

 ### Steps:
  - [x] data analysis to research which data to monitor
  - [x] pipeline to load files from GitHub API and store them in Google storage